dariafdrv1/Dynamic-Pricing-Optimization-for-Retail-Fashion/README.md

 The main goal of this project is to develop a program that provides meaningful market insights into pricing strategies.
 By simplifying and structuring fashion retail data, the program enables users, from consumers to brand managers, to make informed decisions.
 For instance, a consumer can compare the prices of jeans from Zara and H&M to find the best deal, while a retailer can use the same insights to benchmark its pricing performance against competitors and adapt its strategy accordingly.

 With our project, **Dynamic Pricing Optimization for Retail Fashion**, we aim to simplify a detailed dataset, *fashion_boutique_dataset*, which contains 14 variables: product ID, category, brand, season, size, color, original price, markdown percentage, current price, purchase date, stock quantity, customer rating, return status, and return reason.
-From this dataset, we focus only on five variables: category, brand, season, and current price.
+From this dataset, we focus only on four variables: category, brand, season, and current price.
 These variables allow direct comparisons of products, brands, and pricing over time, forming the foundation for both customer-facing and business-oriented analysis.

 # Program Development